lassihi/Wazuh-salt-module/README.md

 Applying this state may take up to 15 minutese depending on minion's system resources.

+Dashboard admin username and password will be printed under function "Run install script".

 ### Wazuh Agent:

 Before applying the state, edit line 1 on file `agent.sls` to point to your Wazuh Indexer's IP-address.
 If you ran the command above use IP-address of "server" minion.
 Otherwise you will have to apply it later to the configuration file.